 Oracle, the developer of the Java plug-in for browsers has finally announced that the plug-in will be deprecated from the next version of JDK or Java Development Kit.
-The Java plug-in is needed for a lot of websites who rely on this insecure method of delivering web applications.
+The Java plug-in is needed for a lot of websites that rely on this insecure method of delivering web applications.

 For now browsers like Chrome, Firefox and Microsoft Edge have already stopped support for the Java plug-in and thus it is a fairly well decision on behalf of Oracle.
 That being said, a lot of websites and web applications still run on this slow, buggy and insecure plug-in.
-So it is time for them to buckle up and switch to either php or .net for the better.
+So it is time for them to buckle up and switch to either PHP or .net for the better.

 What is actually the Java plug-in?
-The Java plug-in is basically a Java Virtual Machine (JVM) that runs as an abstract layer on the browser and enabling the browser to run Java programs.
+The Java plug-in is basically a Java Virtual Machine (JVM) that runs as an abstract layer on the browser and enables the browser to run Java programs.
 Since 1995, Java (and JVM) has been marketed as a web technology for creating rich internet applications.
-We still find many primitive websites using Java applets to display an animation or to enhance user interactivity with the website.
+We still find many primitive websites using Java applets to display animation or to enhance user interactivity with the website.

 Thus, the decision taken by Oracle is plausible and will make way for a better, agile, secure and faster web.

-Have a Java based website that you need to be redesigned?
+Have a Java-based website that you need to be redesigned?
 Contact us.

 Hexadesigns is a Kolkata-based website design company.
 We design, redesign and develop websites.
 Build custom software, eCommerce, and mobile apps and do digital marketing.Next PostPrevious Post